waiting-for-dev/string-direction/README.md

 detector.bidi?('english') #=> false
 ```

-But, if you preffer, you can monkey patch `String`:
+But, if you prefer, you can monkey patch `String`:

 ```ruby
 String.send(:include, StringDirection::StringMethods)